zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 This pipeline trains a yolo v8 object detection model.

 ### Configure this pipeline
-You can choose to run
-this pipeline locally or on the cloud.
+You can choose to run this pipeline locally or on the cloud.
 These two options use two different configuration files.
-For local training: `./configs/training_pipeline.yaml`.
+For local training:
-For training on the cloud: `./configs/training_pipeline_remote_gpu.yaml`.
+`./configs/training_pipeline.yaml`.
+For training on the cloud:
+`./configs/training_pipeline_remote_gpu.yaml`.
 Make sure
+`data_source` points to your cloud storage bucket.

 ### Run this pipeline